The 9 Best Laptop Backpacks of 2017

 For our spring commuters, travelers, and tech-carrying friends, we updated this review to include two new award winners from Patagonia, a Top Pick for versatility, and Timbuk2, a great budget option.
 The Flapjack remains our Editors' Choice winner in 2017.
 For quick comparisons between products in key performance areas, check out the addition of charts in each test metric.

 Best Overall Laptop Backpack

-The Osprey Flapjack was the highest scoring product in our review, and although it was followed closely by some of its competitors, it was the clear winner of our Editors' Choice Award.
-With an incredible amount of compartments, pockets, and even an external zippered side pocket, it was our favorite bag for both storage and versatility.
+The Osprey Flapjack is the highest scoring product in our review, and although it faced fierce competition, it is the clear winner of our Editors' Choice Award.
+With an incredible amount of compartments, pockets, and even an external zippered side pocket, it's our favorite for both storage and versatility.
 This is a bag that can comfortably carry anything you need and is not limited to being an electronics carrier.
-We loved its overall design, which gives you a plethora of options for staying organized.
-It also had pockets for carrying more than one size of laptop and was one of the most water resistant bag in our tests.
+We love its overall design, which provides a plethora of options for staying organized.
+It also has pockets for carrying more than one size of laptop and is one of the most water-resistant bags in our tests.
 If you want a great combination of laptop protection, comfort, organization, and great features, this is an excellent bag that will help you handle whatever gets thrown your way.

 Best Bang for the Buck